Count the Number of Substrings With Dominant Ones

 - Convert the string s to a character array c for easy access to each character.

-Initialize a prefix sum array one to keep track of cumulative counts of 1s as we go through the string.
+Initialize a prefix sum array to keep track of cumulative counts of 1s as we go through the string.

 Prefix Array to Count 1s:

 - Loop through the array c to count 1s at each position.
-Store this count in one[i + 1], so one[i] represents the number of 1s from the start up to index i.
+Store this count in one[i + 1], so one[i] represents the number of 1s from the start-up to index i.

 This lets us easily calculate the count of 1s in any substring using the difference one[right + 1] - one[left].